 I always avoid two piece ramps.
 I’m a big fan of the one big piece ones that fold up.
 Too many pieces makes for too many problems.
 One piece could move so slide away when you start moving.

-You’ll want a nice long aluminum ramp one piece like this one.
+You’ll want a nice long aluminum ramps like this (Amazon Link Ad).

 You would be surprised by how many times I have seen people ride their machine up into the bed of their truck and the ramp slip out from there ATV and they fall and seriously hurt themselves.